arvindkrishna87/STAT390_WI2025/Presentation 3/Coders/Ryan Lach/README..md

 ### Normal Squares, toggleable features
--   This code creates a series of squares around the perimeter of a cell, normal to its outline, that can then be extracted into images
+-   This code creates a series of squares around the all exterior contours of a cell, normal to its outline, that can then be extracted into images
 -   second_pass and variable_length can be toggled for additional overlap accuracy and varying lenghts of squares, respectively
-    - If using varying length, I reccomend using a slightly higher overlap threshold as it still provides serviceable results but can yield few to no squares otherwise
+    - All created polygons are now set to be squares
+-   Grid Seqarh functionality optimizes coverage and minimizes blank pixels in patches in a rudimentary fashion